Soledad Miranda

 The Devil Came From Akasava

 This movie's plot was based on a story by Bryan Edgar Wallace, son of Edgar Wallace (of King Kong fame).
 The film borrows from a crime novel by Mickey Spillane, Kiss Me Deadly, which was made into a film in 1955.
 This movie is really cheesy and full of spy movie clichés.
 Soledad plays a Secret Service agent who goes undercover as a stripper.
 She pops in and out of the movie, and her main function seems to be as a love interest for the movie's hero.
-Her nightclub scenes are nowhere near as interesting as those in Vampyros Lesbos; here she just poses on a couch, in front of an audience, and barely moves.
+Her nightclub scenes are not as original as those in Vampyros Lesbos; here she just poses on a couch, in front of an audience, and moves suggestively.
 An end credit on the Spanish print of this movie says: "All of those involved in the making of this film dedicate a sentiment and kind thought to the memory of Soledad Miranda, who died tragically in an automobile accident at the end of the filming."
 Some people have wondered whether the erratic presence of Soledad's character in the movie is because she died during filming.
 Some sources say that filming ended before her death; others that she died during filming.
 However, based on the movie's dedication, it's most likely she died after she'd finished filming (or at least most of her part), and simply just didn't have as large a part as in the previous two films.
-This movie was filmed in Spain, Germany, and Portugal and released in March 1971 - before Vampyros Lesbos or She Killed in Ecstasy... though it was filmed last of the three.
-Here is an interesting tidbit: a poster for the movie looks like something straight out of Indiana Jones (even though the lead actor looks nothing like that in the movie).
-I don't know whether that poster was original to the film or a later print inspired by the Indiana Jones look.
+In my interview with him, Franco verified that Soledad had finished filming before she died.
+This movie was filmed in Spain, Germany, and Portugal and released in March 1971 - before Vampyros Lesbos or She Killed in Ecstasy - though it was filmed last of the three.

 Soledad fans should see it because: Her role is not as big as in the previous several films, but this is a must-see for Soledad fans, not only because it was her last film, but also because she has a great character... mysterious yet silly at times.
 It's a nice change to see her in a light-hearted role.